Magnesium in diet

 There is ongoing research into the role of magnesium in preventing and managing disorders such as high blood pressure, heart disease, and diabetes.
 However, taking magnesium supplements is not currently advised.
 Diets high in protein, calcium, or vitamin D will increase the need for magnesium.

 Most dietary magnesium comes from dark green, leafy vegetables.
 Other foods that are good sources of magnesium are:

 - Fruits (such as bananas, dried apricots, and avocados)

 - Soy products (such as soy flour and tofu)

 - Whole grains (such as brown rice and millet)

-Side effects from high magnesium intake are not common.
+Side effects from high magnesium intake are not common, except in people with significantly reduced kidney function.
 The body generally removes extra amounts.
 Magnesium excess most often occurs when a person is:

 - Taking in too much of the mineral in supplement form